 - Fire, service and access upgrade for Building Code Australia compliance for ongoing or adaptive reuse of your heritage items/s

-- Have not received previous council funding support in the last 5 years.
+- Project which have not received previous council funding support in the last 5 years.

 Projects that will NOT be funded by the Local Heritage Places grant scheme